CloudCannon/pagefind/docs/content/docs/indexing.md

 </aside>
 ```

+> To remove elements without changing your templating, see the [exclude selectors](/docs/config-options/#exclude-selectors) CLI option.

 ## Indexing attributes

 Attributes of HTML elements can be added to the main search index with the `data-pagefind-index-attrs` attribute: